dtch1997/orchestrate/docs/running_notes.md

 This document contains running notes on the development of the Orchestrate project, with the most recent updates at the top.

+## April 2025 - UI Enhancements Implementation Progress

+### Project Update (Mid-April 2025)

+Significant progress has been made on the UI enhancements and code quality improvements for the Orchestrate project.
+Here's a summary of the recent developments:

+#### 1. UI Improvements Implemented

+- **Enhanced Workflow Visualization**
+  - Added color-coded step cards with status indicators (pending, running, completed, failed)
+  - Implemented expandable step details with prompt and result display
+  - Improved layout for better readability and user experience

+- **Execution Controls**
+  - Added comprehensive execution control panel with Run, Pause/Resume, Stop, and Next Step buttons
+  - Implemented step-by-step execution mode for debugging workflows
+  - Added real-time status updates during workflow execution
+  - Integrated pause/resume functionality for better control over execution

+- **Result Display**
+  - Enhanced result formatting based on content type (JSON, markdown, plain text)
+  - Added collapsible sections for results with execution time information
+  - Implemented tabbed interface for current results and execution history
+  - Added placeholder for result export functionality

+#### 2. Code Quality Improvements

+- **Major Refactoring**
+  - Restructured the application into smaller, focused functions with clear responsibilities
+  - Added comprehensive docstrings to improve code readability
+  - Organized related functionality into logical groups
+  - Improved error handling and state management

+- **Bug Fixes**
+  - Fixed model validation issues with StepResult and WorkflowResult
+  - Corrected parameter handling in workflow execution
+  - Improved session state management for more reliable execution

+#### 3. Workflow Parameter Detection

+- Implemented automatic detection of parameters in workflow prompts
+- Added dynamic input fields for parameter values
+- Integrated parameter substitution in the workflow execution process

+#### 4. Simple Example Workflow

+- Created a "Riddles" example workflow with two steps:
+  - Step 1: Generate a riddle about a user-specified topic
+  - Step 2: Solve the generated riddle
+- This simple example provides an ideal test case for the UI improvements

+#### Next Steps

+1. **Persistence Layer**
+   - Begin implementation of Supabase integration for workflow storage
+   - Design database schema for workflows, results, and user data
+   - Implement save/load functionality for workflows and results

+2. **UI Polish**
+   - Add visual connections between dependent steps
+   - Improve mobile responsiveness
+   - Enhance accessibility features

+3. **Testing**
+   - Develop comprehensive tests for the UI components
+   - Create integration tests for the workflow execution engine
+   - Implement end-to-end tests for the complete application

+4. **Documentation**
+   - Begin work on user guide with screenshots of the new UI
+   - Document the workflow definition format with examples
+   - Create setup instructions for new users

+The recent UI improvements have significantly enhanced the usability of the application, making it more intuitive and providing better feedback during workflow execution.
+The code refactoring has improved maintainability and will make it easier to implement the remaining features.

 ## April 2025 - UI Enhancements and Persistence

 ### Sprint Goals (April 2025)